Event Planning Checklist

 • Event Coordinator

-Identify one individual to oversee planning, funding (including co-sponsorship), and logistics through the Department of Event Management.
+Identify one individual to oversee planning, funding (including co-sponsorship), and logistics.
 This is typically a department coordinator or student organization leader.

 • Event Host